AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

  18. **Finger Flare** - Make finger guns and fire a bright, but harmless, magical flare.
  19. **Fireball** - Cause an existing flame to explode in a d10 damage blast.
  20. **Fire Bolt** - Shoot a d10 bolt of fire from your finger, ignite the target on Wound.
- 21. **Freezing Missile** - Fire a d8 magical dart, Wounds freeze the target in place for a turn.
+ 21. **Freezing Missile** - Launch a d10 magical dart, Wounds freeze the target in place for a turn.
 Concentrate to hold them longer (WIL Save vs their STR).
  22. **Good Vibes** - A single creature chills out (i.e. neutral on a Reaction Roll).
 The effect is broken if ill intent is shown.
  23. **Grease** - Launch a blob of slippery, flammable grease the size of your fist.
  24. **Haste** - Triple a creature’s speed.
  25. **Ice Spear** - A spear of ice emerges from a body of water or patch of ice.
-Deals d10 damage if someone is in the way.
+Deals d10 damage to anyone in the way.
  26. **Illusory Weapon** - Summon an illusory, floating copy of a weapon in your possession.
 You direct the weapon’s movement and may attack with it for as long as the spell is active.
  27. **Immovable Mod** - An object the size of a cat (or smaller) becomes immobile and indestructible.
  28. **Instigator** - Summon an alligator.
 You do not control the alligator.
 It exists for 2d6 minutes (rolled secretly).